TheEnigmaBlade/atom-language-rust-redux/README.md

 ## Bugs and suggestions

-Because this is a fork, there may be bugs I haven't noticed from the original version.
-Please submit an issue or pull request to get them fixed.

-If you have any suggestions for improvement, please submit an issue with a full description and example code for when your suggestion should apply.
+If you notice any bugs or have any suggestions for improvement, please submit an issue with a full description and example code.